papiche/NIP-101/README.md

 *   **`relay.writePolicy.plugin/filter/1.sh` (Kind 1 Event Filter):**
     *   This script specifically handles `kind 1` Nostr events, which are primarily text notes.
     *   **Visitor Management:** For `pubkey`s not registered as UPlanet "players," it implements a "Hello NOSTR visitor" mechanism.
 New visitors receive a warning message from the UPlanet Captain's key, explaining the system and limiting the number of messages they can send before being blacklisted.
 This encourages users to join the UPlanet Web of Trust.
-    *   **Memory Management:** It uses `short_memory.py` to store conversation history for Nostr players, allowing the AI to maintain context.
+    *   **Memory Management:** It uses `short_memory.py` to store conversation history for Nostr players, but only when messages contain the `#rec` tag.
+This allows users to control what gets stored in their AI memory, providing privacy and storage efficiency.
     *   **AI Triggering:** It acts as an orchestrator for the `UPlanet_IA_Responder.sh` script.
 If the `UPlanet_IA_Responder.sh` is already running, it queues incoming messages (especially those with `#BRO` or `#BOT` tags) to prevent overwhelming the AI.
 If the AI is not active, it directly invokes `UPlanet_IA_Responder.sh` with a timeout.

 *   **`Astroport.ONE/IA/UPlanet_IA_Responder.sh` (AI Backend):**